cnsuhao/GAMCS/README.md

 # [GAMCS](https://github.com/andyspider/gamcs)

-GAM stands for "_Generalized Agent Model_", which is a new, generalized (machine) learning algorithm.
-GAMCS stands for "_Generalized Agent Model and Computer Simulation_", which contains a whole computer description and implementation of GAM.
+**GAM** stands for *Generalized Agent Model*, which is a new, generalized (machine) learning algorithm. **GAMCS** stands for *Generalized Agent Model and Computer Simulation*, which contains a whole description and implementation of GAM using computer.

 ## Features

-GAM is a very powerful and flexible learning algorithm, which features
+GAM is a very powerful and flexible learning algorithm, which is

-- online learning
+- unsupervised, completely autonomous
-- ultimately flexible
+- model free, ultimately flexible
-- model free
+- online learning, what it has to learn to do, it learns by doing

-GAMCS is complete computer description and implementation of GAM using C++ language, which features
+GAMCS is complete description and implementation of GAM using the C++ language, which is

-- high speed iteration
+- very fast and stable
-- easy to use
+- very easy to use
-- edit and visualizing supported
+- with support of direct edit and query of model's inner information

 ## Get Started

 ### Requirements

-GAMCS is implemented in full complaince with the C++11 standard, both Unix-like and Windows are supported.
-Dependencies of other external libraries are optional and can be configured when building, which is elaborated below.
+GAMCS is implemented in full complaince with the _C++11_ standard, which makes it runnable on almost all the platforms.
+Dependencies of other external libraries are optional and can be configured when building, this will be talked about in detial below.

 ### Build and Install